 Several polka videos have been made of the Mark Vylidal Orchestra by Big Joe Productions, Joe Cerveny Productions and the latest DVD recording on the “Mollie B Polka Party” recently seen on RFD TV.

-Awards include the Ennis, Texas National Polka Festival Recognition of Czech Heritage Award in May, 2003, and Mark was honored and inducted into the Sokol Omaha Polka Hall of Fame in September, 2004.
-He has also received the Frankie Award from PAC, the Polka America Corporation, in March 2012.
+Awards include the Ennis, TExas National Polka Festival Recognition of Czeh Heritage Award in May, 2003.
+Mark was honored and inductted into the Sokol Omaha Polka Hall of Fame in September, 2004 and was awarded the Frankie Award from PAC (the Polka America Corporation) in March 2012.
+Mark was also inducted into the Nebraska Music Hall of Fame in November, 2017 and was inducted into the Musician’s Hall of Fame in January, 2022.

-For over 24 years, Mark has hosted The All Star Polka Show as a polka disc jockey promoting polkas and waltzes to his listening audience.
-In 1989, he started this show on Radio KJSK AM 900, Columbus, Nebraska playing music from 9:00 a.m. to 1:00 p.m. every Sunday.
-Every year in July, Mark hosts the “All Star Polka Festival” at the Starlight Ballroom in Wahoo, Nebraska.
-This event is an anniversary dance to celebrate the number of years he has been the Polka Disc Jockey at KJSK in Columbus, Nebraska.
+Mark has hosted the All Star Polka Show as a polka disc jockey promoting polkas and waltzes to his listening audience since 1989 when he started this show on Radio KJSK AM 900, Columbus, Nebraska, playing music from 9:00 AM to 1:00 PM every Sunday.
+Every year in July, Mark hosts he “All Star Polka Show” Anniversary party and dance.
+This event is an anniversary dance to celebrate the number of years he has been a Polka Disc Jockey at KJSK Radio in Columbus.

-Mark’s family include his wife Tammi, and two of his sons, Jeffrey and Jacob that are following in Dad’s footsteps by playing polka music and help keep the heritage and music alive for future generations.
+Mark’s family include his wife Tammi, 4 children and several grandchildren.
+Two of his sons, Jacob and Jeffrey continue to follow in Dad’s footsteps by playing polka music and helping keep the heritage and music alive for future generations.

 Source: Hall of Fame Induction Ceremony